culturevis/imageplot/ImageJ/luts/README.txt

 This folder contains lookup tables (LUTs).
-The ones with names starting with an upper case letter are from the WCIF distribution of ImageJ by Tony Collins.
-The others were distributed with the NCSA PalEdit program or with NIH Image.
+They are taken from the MBF distribution of ImageJ by Tony Collins, from the NCSA PalEdit program or from NIH Image.

 There are numerious ways to open LUTs: